pupizoid/ormlite/README.md

 - `col` - Specifies custom column name for recent field, if not used lowercase of field name is used.
 - `ref` - Specifies name of the column in additional relation table, usually used for many-to-many relations and in the same field as `primary`
 - `table` - Specifies table name where relation's data is stored.
 Used for `many_to_many` relations.
 - `field` - Specifies model's column name for relation table.
+If it's omitted all rows from `table` will be considered as related.
 - `one_to_one` - Indicates that field represents one to one relation.
 Field type should be pointer to another type implementing `Model` interface.
 Only one type of relations can be set for single field.
 - `many_to_many` - Indicates that field represents many to many relation.
 Field type should be slice of `Model`.
 Must be combinated with `table` and `field` options.